w3f/polkadot-wiki/docs/learn/learn-guides-accounts.md

 The `AccountData` structure defines the balance types in Substrate.
 The three types of balances
 include:

-- `free`, this is the balance that is free but not necessarily transferrable.
+- `free`, is the balance that is free but not necessarily transferrable.
-- `reserved`, this is the balance that is not free and it is put on hold for on-chain activity such as setting up proxies, identities, deposits for multi-signature calls, and other actions that hold state on the network.
+- `reserved`, is the balance that is not free, and it is put on hold for on-chain activity such as deposits for multi-signature calls, setting up proxies and identities, and other actions that hold state on the network.
-- `frozen`, this is the amount that is free to use for on-chain activity, but is locked in staking, governance, or vesting.
+- `frozen`, is the amount that is free to use for on-chain activity but is locked in staking, governance, or vesting.

 The **usable** or transferrable balance of the account is currently calculated using the formula